 While carrying out the standard blow test, which is designed to detect whether carbon monoxide (also known as CO) is present in a patient, Ummay was shocked and alarmed when the reading came back as level 6 – a red flag that the patient is at risk of carbon monoxide poisoning.

-She explains: “I couldn’t believe it.
+She said: “I couldn’t believe it.
 At my previous midwife appointments, my results had always been level 1.
 Up to level 3 is fine, anything between 4 and 9 is cause for concern, and anything above 9 is considered dangerous.
 To be at level 6 was a shock as we get our boiler serviced every year and the only other gas appliance in the house is a cooker.”

 Following advice from her midwife, Ummay’s husband contacted Northern Gas Networks and we came out the same day to carry out a full assessment on the property.
 The Gas safe registered engineer confirmed that the gas cooker was omitting CO.